magomimmo/modern-cljs/README.md

 right error messages when the she/he types in invalid values in the form.

+## [Tutorial 18 - Housekeeping][26]

+In this tutorial we're going to digress about two topics.
+The setup of a more comfortable browser REPL based on nREPL.
+The setup of a more comfortable project structure by using the `profiles` features of [Leiningen][2]

 # License

 Copyright © Mimmo Cosenza, 2012-2013.
 Released under the Eclipse Public